PostHog/bigquery-plugin/README.md

 ## Troubleshooting

 ### Duplicate Events

+There's a very rare case when duplicate events appear in Bigquery.
+This happens due to network errors, where the export seems to have failed, yet it actually reaches Bigquery.

-If you find duplicate events in Bigquery, follow these [official docs on Bigquery](https://cloud.google.com/bigquery/streaming-data-into-bigquery#manually_removing_duplicates) to manually remove duplicates.
+While this shouldn't happen, if you find duplicate events in Bigquery, follow these [official docs on Bigquery](https://cloud.google.com/bigquery/streaming-data-into-bigquery#manually_removing_duplicates) to manually remove the duplicates.